kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 #### Notes

-* As an alternative to Scheduler pre-empting Pods, Kubelet can identify Pods to pre-empt and safely evict them via eviction API.
-Investigation TBD as to whether this can be done by Kubelet same as Scheduler would.
+* We explored the option of Scheduler, instead of Kubelet, pre-empting lower priority Pods.
+Pre-emption by Kubelet is simpler, and has lower latencies.
 * To avoid races and possible gamification, all components should use max(ResourceRequirements, ResourcesAllocated) when computing resources used by a Pod.
-* If another resource update arrives when a previous update is being handled, that and all subsequent updates should be buffered at the Controller, and applied upon success/failed completion of the update that is in progress.
+* If additional resize requests arrive when a Pod is being resized, those requests are handled after completion of the resize that is in progress.
+And resize is driven towards the latest desired state.
 * Lowering memory limits may not always work if the application is holding on to pages.
 Kubelet will use a control loop to set the memory limits near usage in order to force a reclaim, and update ContainerStatus.ResourcesAllocated only when limit is at desired value.
-* Impact of Pod Overhead: Scheduler adds Pod Overhead to the resize request to determine if in-place resize is possible.
-Kubelet implements Pod Overhead if the values have changed.
+* Impact of Pod Overhead: Kubelet adds Pod Overhead to the resize request to determine if in-place resize is possible.
 * Impact of memory-backed emptyDir volumes: If memory-backed emptyDir is in use, Kubelet will clear out any files in emptyDir upon Container restart.